-Connecting the Dunera Boys, Singapore Internees, Family and Friends Worldwide
+Connecting the Dunera Boys, Queen Mary Internees, Family and Friends Worldwide

 The Story of the Dunera Boys

 In the European spring of 1940, after seven months of ‘Phoney War’, the German Wehrmacht invaded and occupied Norway, the Low Countries and France.
 Britain feared it would be next.
 In May and June 1940, Winston Churchill’s government detained thousands of ‘enemy or dangerous aliens,’ previously determined not to be a risk, in the belief that this would stop any spies among them from forming a ‘fifth column’ in the event of an invasion.
 They were to be interned in Britain or deported to Canada or Australia, where they would be held for the duration of the war.

 On 10 July 1940, 2546 of these men, ranging in age from 16 to 66, were herded aboard the Hired Military Transport Dunera at Liverpool and transported, under abject conditions, to Australia.
 Most were German or Austrian, and most were Jewish.
 Many had fled to Britain in the 1930s to escape Hitler’s Reich.
 Churchill later described the arrest and internment of these men, now commonly known as the ‘Dunera boys’, as ‘a deplorable mistake’.
 Italians, German merchant seamen and others were also among the 2546.
 Their story is different and remains largely unexplored.